 watershed management and coastal management.
 Science translation and science to management application in coastal and marine systems.

-Pam Flood is a Visiting Lecturer at the University of New England, and facilitates courses and advises dissertation research in the Online Doctoral Program in Educational Leadership.
+Pam Flood is an Adjunct Professor at the University of New England, and facilitates courses and advises dissertation research in the Online Doctoral Program in Educational Leadership.

 Pam has served as leader in a variety of capacities: teacher leader, school administrator, assistant director at a University Center on Disability Studies, and assistant director/ research faculty for several non-profit organizations.
 She has worked with schools to improve instruction and assessment, school climate, and student engagement in schools throughout the state of...

 mind and spirit

 modeling/sharing leadership to facilitate leadership skills among all community members